Indexes

 A breaking change can occur in the following situations:

-- Existing length constraints and indexes: in earlier versions of Prisma, indexes and constraints that were length constrained in MySQL could not be represented in the Prisma schema.
+- Existing length constraints and indexes: in earlier versions of Prisma ORM, indexes and constraints that were length constrained in MySQL could not be represented in the Prisma schema.
 Therefore

 prisma db pull